-Diaphragm dysfunction an underdiagnosed condition and causes unexplained dyspnea.
-The dysfunction can range from partial weakness to complete paral ...
+Diaphragm dysfunction is an underdiagnosed condition that causes unexplained dyspnea.
+The dysfunction can range from partial weakness to complete p ...

 Conus and cauda equina tumors represent a unique group of tumors due to their specific location in the spinal canal.
 The conus medullaris forms the ...

-The halo vest immobilizer (HVI) is a device that restrains the cranium to the torso, for both adult and pediatric patients.
-This device provides th ...
+The halo vest immobilizer (HVI) is a device that restrains the cranium to the torso for both adult and pediatric patients.
+This device provides the ...

 Scott C Dulebohn MD Associate Professor ETSU, Meharry, LMU FAANS Johnson City TN